Photo courtesy of Coconuts

 The replica of the green grass hill of the old Quezon City was really awesome as you get to sit on it and listen to the story of the guide.
 Turns out, former President Manuel L. Quezon sat on the very same hill when he was thinking of his vision of Metro Manila’s biggest city back in the days.
 There are also monitors where you can check some infographics to learn more about it.

 Have you ever been to Malacañang?
 It’s a small version of our president’s office and it’s utterly gorgeous with the wooden bookshelves, tables, red upholstered chairs, windows, etc. You can even sit on the table and pretend to be the leader of the Philippines.

-Don’t missed out on the old replica of the map of Quezon City.
-The first time I saw this was during an interview we did with the former mayor of the city, Sonny Belmonte, for Probe Team with Ma’am Cheche Lazaro.
+Don’t miss out on the old replica of the map of Quezon City.
+The first time I saw this was during an interview we did with the former mayor of the city, Sonny Belmonte, for the Probe Team with Ma’am Cheche Lazaro.
 So it was nice to see this at QCX as well.

 Check out the original painting of the former President Manuel L. Quezon which was quite a treat to see.
 Also, there are old newspapers written in Spanish which were published back in the days.
 Read the news about what’s happening during those years.
 Better if you know the language but some words are similar to Filipino so it’s not very hard to understand somehow.

 See how Filipinos suffered during World War II when the Japanese colonized our country and fought with the Americans.
 There are Japanese soldier statues imitating those who were killed back in the days.